Ronsenval/UnrealEngineCompilationUsingFastBuild/README.md

 - exclude using cl-filter.exe.sn-dbs-tool.ini.

 ## FastBuild version
-Don't use FastBuild 0.96 or earlier versions, since it has processes management error.
+Don't use FastBuild 0.96 or older versions, since it has processes management error.

 For more information see https://github.com/fastbuild/fastbuild/issues/223.